How To Secure Laravel API Authentication with Sanctum - Security Guide

 php artisan vendor:publish --provider="Laravel\Sanctum\SanctumServiceProvider"

-Run the migration
+Run the migration to create the necessary database tables:

 php artisan migrate

-Laravel Sanctum Configuration
+Configuring Laravel Sanctum

-• Config Middleware
+• Setting Up Middleware

-Open the bootstrap/app.php file and add the code below.
+Open bootstrap/app.php and add this code:

 $middleware->statefulApi();